A/N- Same deal here, I own nothing. Thanks to those of you who reviewed, much appreciated

 "Tell me brother," Edward growled.
 "I have ways of getting it out of you."

-I scoffed, hello, god of war, does that mean nothing to you?
+I scoffed, hello, Bringer of Darkness, does that mean nothing to you?
 Edward cocked his eyebrow at me, challenging me.
 Bella, Bella, Bella, Bella, Bella.
 Edward was growing agitated.
 Sucker.

 I knew now that I couldn't stare directly at Bella or I'd give my secret away, so I focused on Mike's table again.
 Vampires have great peripheral vision and I could see Bella and Angela clearly without raising suspicion.
 They were in much the same position, but now Angela was eating.
 They were both silent, but it looked as though Bella was enjoying the company.
 I still couldn't get a read off her emotions, but her posture had relaxed ever so slightly, a human would never be able to tell, but I could.
 She had sunk back into her chair about an inch and her shoulders had slumped down too.
 She wasn't as rigid and on edge as she was before.